 If you have recently begun a plant based or vegan diet I congratulate you, for you’re surely going to feel all the amazing benefits that go with it very soon.
-Or maybe you have been flirting with the idea and dipping in and out, tasting foods and finding what you like and don’t like, and this is the very reason I compiled a list of easy plant based meal ideas to help guide you into trying new things.
+Or maybe you have been flirting with the idea and dipping in and out, tasting foods and finding what you like and don’t like, and this is the very reason I compiled a list of plant based meal ideas for beginners to help guide you into trying new things.

 These are the same basic meal plans that I still stick with to this day because they are not only tasty, but fully rounded nutritionally too, which is most important if you want to stay healthy AND look and feel great whilst eating a plant based diet.